YY-GX/ARCADE/README.md

 ```

 ### Running relaxed_ik
+Right click on the black area of the Terminator window, then click split horizontally to open up a second window.

 In one window run relaxed_ik
 ```
 roslaunch relaxed_ik_ros1 demo.launch
 ```

-To connect to Unity, in another window run
+To connect to Unity, in the other window run
 ```
 hostname -I
 ```